 After many years of front line service, the British Railways fleet was superseded by the Mk2 and Mk3 coaches and steadily withdrawn from service.
 This was, however, far from the end of the story and hundreds were purchased by preserved railways and main line tour operators who still rely on them to provide passenger accommodation today.

+Some models in the earlier batch were fitted with Accucrafy knuckle couplers.
 As opposed to the Kadee couplings fitted to the first batches of these coaches, the Accucraft knuckle couplers work on a more positive lock.
 It is necessary to have one coupler locked and the other open to ensure they lock when coupling up – the easiest way to ensure positive coupling is to have the coaches on a piece of firm, straight, level track and push them together until the corridor connections compress 5 – 8mm at which point a physical click can be heard or felt.
 To disengage them you push the locking pin (which projects below the head of the coupler) up, this unlocks the coupling.

 R32-10A – BR Mk1 SECOND CORRIDOR (SK) – MAROON